v1kt0r1337/TXT-RPG/README.md

 		* Gloves
 		* Pants
 		* Shoulder
-	* Consumeable items,
+	* Consumeable items

-* Enchanted Items, with a very flexible enchanting system (not ingame enchanting + needs a bit of refactoring).
+* Enchanted Items - with a very flexible enchanting system (not ingame enchanting + needs a bit of refactoring).
   One item can contain multiple of these magical effects at once:
 	* OnHitMagic - Both permanent and temporary effects.
 	* OnUseMagic - Both permanent and temporary effects.
 	* Passive buffs - Only permanent effects.

-* Enemies can be created dynamicly by an factory pattern.
+* Enemies can be created dynamicly by a factory pattern.

 ### The framework most noticeably lack
 * Leveling-system
 * Currency
 * Merchant/Shop
-* Spellbook-system, there are already spells bound to items, so this shouldn't be too hard to implement.
+* Spellbook-system - there are already spells bound to items, so this shouldn't be too hard to implement.
 * Quest-system.
 * Probably a lot more!

 ### Not properly integrated yet
-* Armor, atm its just a number.
+* Armor - atm its just a number.
-* Mana, also just a number due to lack of spells.
+* Mana - also just a number due to lack of spells.
 * Probably other things that I cant remember atm!